Here's the other poem I found.

 Is wiped out by a fist of clouds, which

-Drag their lilac petticoats across Black Mountain and beyond.
+Drag their tattered petticoats across Black Mountain and beyond.